 I’m a film score fanatic myself.
 I collect as many as I can.
 I go online or even go to the local library and find as many as I can.
 The idea is to search for films that are similar to yours (as mentioned before in the trailer search) and compile some film score tracks (or whole albums) that best fit with the tone and atmosphere that you’re looking to capture.

 Note: Try to avoid overly iconic music like John Williams’ Star Wars, Indiana Jones, or Superman scores.
-Also try to avoid writing to lyrical music (pop, country, hip hop, etc.), as they all too often offer the temptation to inject them directly in the script, which we all know is something ill-advised given the fact that attaining rights to certain popular songs is difficult AND because the powers that be reading the script might not know the song as they’re reading, taking them out of the moment (that’s a whole different blog post all together).
+Also try to avoid writing to lyrical music (pop, country, Hip Hop, etc.), as they all too often offer the temptation to inject them directly in the script, which we all know is something ill-advised given the fact that attaining rights to certain popular songs is difficult AND because the powers that be reading the script might not know the song as they’re reading, taking them out of the moment (that’s a whole different blog post altogether).

 5. Lions and Tigers and Bears, Oh My!